uscensusbureau/the-opportunity-project/pages/components.md

     <hr>

     <h4>four-column-searchable.html</h4>
+      Please see opportunity.census.gov/products to see this (since it is the entire page).
 Not hard-coded, but built specifically for the products page and wasn't originally designed to be easily reusable, although the reference points to the data files could be changed to a variable set in the front matter, rather than pointing to the files directly pulls data from:
         - _/data/case_studies.yml (for the top case studies section)
         - _/data/product_filters.yml (for the interactive portion of the products search feature)
         - _/data/products.yml (for the product cards themselves)
-      {% include four-column-searchable.html %}

     <hr>